voltrb/docs/en/docs/associations.md

 You can pass the following options as the 2nd argument to belongs_to on a Post model.

-:collection - he name of the collection in the database, and the class that should be loaded when the models are returned
+:collection - the name of the collection in the database, and the class that should be loaded when the models are returned

 :foreign_key - (the field name on the model that this model belongs to, defaults to :id)  If you did: ```belongs_to :user, foreign_key: :user_system_id``` it would do the following query:
 ```store.users.where(user_system_id: self.user_id).first```